ember-learn/cli-guides/guides/writing-addons/addon-blueprints.md

 ### Blueprints in development

 When developing and testing your addon using either `npm link` or `yarn link` your addon's blueprint will not automatically run.
-To manually run and test the blue print you would use the following command
+To manually run and test the blue print you would use the following command:

 ```shell
 ember generate <your-blueprint-name>
 ```

-If you used a specified a different name for the default blueprint use that name instead of the addon's name.
+If you specified a different name for the default blueprint, use that name with `ember generate`.